Jim Johnson, Founder & President

 When he first started touring in Europe by bike in the early 1990s, he couldn't find an economical alternative to the $3,000–4,000 European tours offered by American companies.
 He also didn't want to do self-contained tours, where he would have to plan routes, book hotels and carry his own gear.
 He found that local European bike tour companies offer superb tours at a fraction of what their North American counterparts charge.
 Self-guided bike tours are often 50-70% less expensive than their U.S. counterparts but still include lodging, luggage transfers, rental bikes, detailed maps and route instructions, service hotlines, and other services.
 Many also offer guided bike tours — still half the price or less.

-In 2003, he left corporate America and launched BikeToursDirect – not organizing his own trips but representing the local European companies he'd been working with for years.
-Over time, the number of companies has grown to more than 50 with plans to expand to four more continents in 2012.
+In 2003, he left corporate America and launched BikeToursDirect (which recently became BikeTours.com) — not organizing his own trips but representing the local European companies he'd been working with for years.
+Over time, the number of companies has grown to nearly 100, who together offer 450+ tours on six continents.

 At home in Chattanooga, Tennessee, Jim was president of the local bike club for two years.
-He describes himself as a recreational cyclist — the same type of customer who uses BikeToursDirect's services.
+He describes himself as a recreational cyclist — the same type of customer who uses BikeTours.com's services.

 “Travel, writing, bicycling, tour planning — over a period of time I have been able to integrate my passions into a livelihood,” Jim says.
 “People tell me I have a dream job, but that’s only partially true.
 My job is making other people's dreams come true.”